BCS-Univ/1122-C-LAB-HW1/README.md

 - **Static variables**: Shared across all instances of a class.

 ## 11. What is a function, and why is it used in programming?
 Write a program to call a function for adding two numbers.
+function is a block of code that performs a specific task.
+It is used to organize code, improve readability, and promote reusability.

 ```cpp
 #include <iostream>